ivmai/bdwgc/README.md

 are GPL'ed, but with an exception that should cover all uses in the collector.
 (If you are concerned about such things, I recommend you look at the notice in config.guess or ltmain.sh.)

-The atomic_ops library contains some code that is covered by the GNU General Public License, but is not needed by, nor linked into the collector library.
-It is included here only because the atomic_ops distribution is, for simplicity, included in its entirety.